Don’t take marketing skills for granted: they’re precious and need investment

 - The best subject lines are direct and descriptive

-- Make the most of your event in your subject lines.
+- Make the most of your virtual, hybrid or live event in your subject lines.
 If you have a big-name speaker or influential company on board, include these in the subject line

 - Make sure you are getting the most relevant messages in to your subject line so your email really grabs your audience